Scribble-Works/preptime-api/README.md

 - Create a table for responses using the model :

   - Name - Type

-- - sheet_id - uuid
+  - sheet_id - uuid
-- title - varchar
   - created_at - timestamp
   - metaData - jsonb
   - dataMatrix - varchar
   - questions - jsonb
   - responses - jsonb

 - Update the read and write policies for the responses table to allow aunauthenticated access to make it accessible to the public